-Vulnerable users are those whose body is not protected (pedestrians, cyclists and motorcyclists).
-They fail to be well seen by other road users.
+Vulnerable users are those whose body is not protected (pedestrians, cyclists and motorcyclists) who are less protected and strongly affected by the lack of visibility and perception by other road users.
 To improve their safety, efforts must focus on increasing the use of protective equipment (bicycle helmets, Powered two wheelers helmets, inflatable protection, etc.), improving their visibility and their identification by other motorized users as well as well-balanced road sharing (eco-driving, road design, organization of transport systems).

 3. Reducing the number of seriously injured people

 With a view to reducing the consequences of the accident, the new objective of reducing the number of seriously injured encourages the strengthening of data collection on serious injuries, from crash conditions to the description of injuries, consequences on life after the crash.
-In particular, improving knowledge will make it possible for policy makers to target the right stakes to try and prevent relevant crashes, or adapt vehicle equipment, improve rescue and care services, identify the difficulties for individuals after the accident (disability situation, rehabilitation and reintegration).
+Improved knowledge will make it possible to adapt vehicle equipment, identify ways to improve rescue and care services, identify complicated situations and life after the accident (disability, rehabilitation and reintegration).

-The accident and the severity of its consequences can be explained by a combination of factors related to road users, their transport mode and the road environment.
-Human factors, linked to behaviour and driving ability, appear in more than 90% of accidents involving injuries and constitute an important potential for prevention.
+The accident and the severity of its consequences can be explained by a combination of factors related to road users, their vehicles and the road environment.
+Human factors, linked to behaviour and driving ability, appear in more than 90% of accidents involving injuries and constitute a major potential for prevention.

 5. Aid for compliance with rules and safe traffic

 The safety elements of road infrastructure contributes to the reduction of road mortality by improving the driver's understanding and visibility of the road environment.
-Sharing the road involves respecting traffic rules that apply to each road user and fighting "infractionist" behaviour.
+Sharing the road involves complying with traffic rules that apply to each road user and fighting "offending" behaviour.
 To promote a local road safety policy, support for local authorities and the exchange of good practices between road managers must be strengthened.